 Sometimes there may be leaks in the tank, which is referred to as blue ice on the outside of the cabin.
 In aviation, blue ice is frozen sewage material that may have leaked mid-flight from the lavatory.
 It is a mix of waste and liquid disinfectant that helps get rid of the smell.
 It freezes due to high altitude.
 Blue ice can cause damage to the plane and possibly affect the flight.

-Need a plumber for your bathroom in the Phoenix area?
+Need a plumber in Sun City West for your bathroom in the Phoenix area?
 Call Before & After Plumbing and Drain today at (623) 335-0000 for all your plumbing and drain needs!